Alex I Askaroff

 It is Possible that the first sewing machines that Collier's sold under their own name were the Whight & Mann Excelsior followed by the Collier machines from the Royal Sewing Machine Co of Birmingham and then serpentine Princess possibly by Jones.
 They then started importing and buying from agents selling a whole range of Collier sewing machines from all over the world.

 The Collier Advance of 1875

-The Collier Advance was sold around 1870 by Collier & Son’s hardware store which had by then expanded to ten shop fronts from 132-142 Clapham Road, London South West Nine, which is the main A3 road into the centre of London.
+The Collier Advance (also sold as the Brunonia Sewing Machine) was sold around 1870 by Collier & Son’s hardware store which had by then expanded to ten shop fronts from 132-142 Clapham Road, London South West Nine, which is the main A3 road into the centre of London.

 I have owned